Canada’s “Food Island” is the Ultimate Getaway for Cheese-lovers

 If you appreciate locally-produced food made with heart and integrity, Prince Edward Island’s foodie scene is not to be missed.
 Bernard says of the Island’s food culture: “The fact that you get to eat [the food] where it’s produced is special.
 You can drive around and see the beautiful scenery, you can see the farms where the cows graze.
 It really brings it full circle.”

-For more information on Prince Edward Island, go to Explorepei.com.This post is a sponsored collaboration between Destination Canada and Boston magazine's advertising department.
+For more information on Prince Edward Island, go to Explorepei.com.This is a paid partnership between Destination Canada and Boston Magazine's City/Studio